-Changing the Normal/Secure Code 5.9.6
+5.9.6 Changing the Normal/Secure Code

 - Code 0000 erases the Normal/Secure code.

 - This code is disabled if the Auxiliary Input is set to toggle between Normal and Secure access modes.

-- The default Normal/Secure code is 3838.
+- Default Normal/Secure code is 3838

 To change the Normal/Secure code: